abr-cds/ABR-CDS/README.md

 - The system should be accurate and be able to give the results in a short time.
 - The system should have a simple interface to make it convenient to use.

-## Programming Language:
+## Features
 ABR Counterfeit Detection System is developed using [`python`](https://www.python.org).
-It uses `OpenCV` as the prominent library for computer vision.

-## Modules/Libraries
-ABR Counterfeit Detection System is built using the following 'python' modules/libraries.
+It is built using the following 'python' modules/libraries.
 1. [opencv](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html)
 2. skimage
 3. pandas